Search element - Quick search bar

 There are nerves in your nipples that are triggered by your baby’s sucking.
 These nerves cause two hormones to be released into your bloodstream.

-• Prolactin is responsible for making more breastmilk.
+• Prolactin is responsible for making breastmilk.

 How do I know it's working?

-You might notice some of these signs:
+You might notice some of these signs, though some mothers don't notice any:

 • a tingling feeling